 Think about your favorite game.
 It requires a core set of skills that need to be learned and practiced.
 Examples range from shooting enemies while avoiding being shot, clearing dots in a maze while steering clear of ghosts chasing you, or collecting resources to build a strong offense and defense.
 This loop is repeated over and over throughout the game.

 Consider the game of baseball.
 The core loop is comprised of the pitcher throwing the ball to home plate, the batter trying to hit the ball, and the catcher throws it back to the pitcher.
 In 9-innings of baseball, this core loop repeats itself on average over 100 times.
 Added layers of challenge, depth, and unpredictability give the game its charm.
-We as children often simplified the core loop to just a pitcher and batter.
+As children, we often simplified the core loop to just a pitcher and batter.

 Building on baseball’s core loop, pitchers disrupt batters timing by throwing an assortment of pitches.
 These pitches make up balls and strikes.
 The batters try to hit the ball, reach base safely and cross home plate to score runs.
 Scoring runs enable two teams to measure their proficiency of the core loop against each other.
 So you see, added to baseball’s core loop is so much depth and variety that no two games are ever the same.